oholter/req_extractor/README.md

 ## Extract requirement sentences

 ### Setup execution environment
 1. Create and enter a virtual environment
 ``python -m venv venv``
 ``source ./venv/bin/activate``

-2. Install dependencies
+2. Install dependencies:
 ``python -m pip install -r requirements.txt``
 ``python -m spacy download en_core_web_sm``

-### Convert the extracted XML to a Json file with requirement sentences
+### Convert the extracted XML to a JSON file with requirement sentences

-1. Ensure the input/output are correct and change other options in:
+1. Ensure the input/output are correct and change other options in ``req_extract/config.cfg``
-``req_extract/config.cfg``

 2. Convert the document structure from XML to JSON:
 ``python -m req_extract.xml2json INPUT``

-3. To convert from document type Json to sentence requirement sentence style Json:
+3. To convert from document type JSON to sentence requirement sentence style JSON:
 ``python -m req_extract.json2json INPUT``

 ### Other utilities

 * To sample 100 sentences from a document
-(samples n random unique samples from the document, order is random) ``python3 -m utils.sample_requirements INPUT [-n 100]``
+(samples n random unique samples from the document, order is random)
+``python -m utils.sample_requirements INPUT [-n 100]``

 You would then have a number of documents with n sentences in each.

 Manually concatenate them...

-* To shuffle the order of a document with sentence ``python -m utils.shuffle_req INPUT``
+* To shuffle the order of a document with sentence:
+``python -m utils.shuffle_req INPUT``

-* To divide a json document in 20 documents with the same number of sentences:
+* To divide a JSON document in 20 documents with the same number of sentences:
 ``python -m utils.divide_json_document INPUT [-n 20]``